GJZwiers/GJZwiers/README.md

-Cloud and DevOps Engineer from The Netherlands that likes web technology (TypeScript, Rust).
+Cloud and DevOps Engineer from The Netherlands that likes web tech.
+Wants to build blazingly fast programs with high quality and testability.